decretist/Dissertation/Chapter3/chapter3.md

 [^57]: Monastic modes of text production were gradually replaced by commercial ones, e.g., around the University of Paris.
-See Richard H. and Mary A. Rouse, *Manuscripts and their
-Makers: Commercial Book Producers in Medieval Paris 1200-1500.*
+See @rouse_manuscripts_2000.

 [^59]: The quasi-monastic model of text production leaves open a range of possibilities.
 Those who have read the *Vita Augustini* written by Possidius of Calama († c.437) are likely to be unimpressed by the intellectual caliber of Augustine's episcopal household and to assess its contribution to his work accordingly.
+Peter Brown indirectly refers to the absence of classical education among members of Augustine's "monastery" when he characterizes them as "younger men, whose tastes, culture, and past history did not resemble that of Augustine and his friends." @brown_augustine_1967 [143].

 [^60]: @winroth_where_2013; @pennington_biography_2014; and
 @pennington_biography_2018.